Beilis affair: Examination

 It was assumed that according to the ritual, the wounds should be inflicted on a living victim who is, if possible, conscious, and the goal is to drain as much blood as possible from it.
 From this followed a series of qualifying signs —the lifetime nature of the wounds and so on— which were considered as evidence of the ritual nature of the murder.

 The autopsy, conducted by Doctor Karpinsky on March 22 (its results were immediately published in the press), noted no evidence allowing one to speak of the ritual nature of the murder.
 The autopsy results were deemed unsatisfactory, and on March 26, a new examination was conducted by Professor Obolonsky and prosector Tufanov.
 Their preliminary conclusions were against the "ritual" version.
-"Both the first and second autopsies rejected the assumption of the sexual and ritual nature of the murder," reported Metropolitan Flavian of Kiev in its wake.
-Since the Black Hundred press began to write that the examination allegedly established the ritual nature of the murder, Prosecutor Brandorf on April 15 turned to Tufanov for clarification and received from him the answer that "only the wounds to the head and neck were inflicted during Yushchinsky's lifetime, and the remaining injuries (stabs), in the area of the chest and heart, were caused already after death".
+"Both the first and second autopsies rejected the assumption of the sexual and ritual nature of the murder," reported Metropolitan bishop Flavian of Kiev in its wake.
+Since the Black Hundred press began to write that the examination allegedly established the ritual nature of the murder, Prosecutor Brandorf on April 15 turned to Tufanov for clarification and received from him the answer that "only the wounds to the head and neck were inflicted during Yushchinskyi's lifetime, and the remaining injuries (stabs), in the area of the chest and heart, were caused already after death".
 To Chaplinsky's direct question about the ritual nature of the murder, the experts replied that they had no data allowing one to assume this and that it was most likely committed out of revenge, but they stated that "with further development of the investigation, they might be able to give a conclusion on the question of the ritual nature of this murder".